timothysanders/stat-018/unit-2-part-a-describing-organizing-data.md

 - When reporting mean, **ALWAYS** report standard deviation and variance (s and s<sup>2</sup>)
 - When reporting median, **ALWAYS** report Interquartile Range (IQR)
+- For interval / ratio data, always also report skew & kurtosis, regardless of which central tendency /variability measures you report

 ### Median
 - 50% of scores above, 50% of scores below